-Get the best possible grades you can! !
-Test prep if desired (spring)

-- □ Explore summer programs on college campuses - □ Complete Parent Brag Sheet and Personal Assessment in naviance - □ Take the SAT and ACT tests (recommend May and June) - □ College Info Night for Junior Parents (March 21) - □ Take AP tests as appropriate - Write an essay draft during the summer-look on CommonApp and UC for essay questions
+- Get the best possible grades you can! - □ Test prep if desired (spring) - Explore summer programs on college campuses - Complete Parent Brag Sheet and Personal Assessment in Naviance - □ Take the SAT and ACT tests (recommend May and June) -students are encouraged to take the tests with essay. - □ Register with NCAA Eligibility Center if not yet completed & submit transcript request online - □ Write an essay draft during the summer-look on CommonApp and UC for essay questions - □ Set up Common App account/sign FERPA waiver (Spring)